rob-alexa/salesforce-user-contacts/README.md

 There are a number of reasons why it might be helpful for every Salesforce user to have a related contact record that is updated whenever certain user fields are updated.
 A couple of those reasons might be:

 * using cases for internal support (to benefit from case contact functionality)
-* making the built-in contact hierarchy org chart work for your compan
+* making the built-in contact hierarchy org chart work for your company

 Prerequisites: